Exeter University student Alex returned to his parents Dorset home when lockdown started. Three weeks later and he is a non-smoker. This is his story.

 When lockdown started, I came back home to Dorset.
 Mum and Dad didn't approve of my smoking.
 They gave me the space to make my own decision but did encourage me to quit, especially considering that coronavirus is a respiratory illness.

-Keeping busy through work and study has been helpful.
-It's been tricky when I've had a drink, but I keep reminding myself that I don't need it: I am in control.
-It's been nice to have something I can control during lockdown.
+Keeping busy through work and study was helpful.
+It was tricky when I had a drink, but I kept reminding myself that I didn’t need it: I was in control.
+It was nice to have something I could control during lockdown.
 I found it helpful to chew peppermint gum - something to keep my mouth moving.
 And I fiddled with pens – something to keep my hands moving.

 My mum showed me a slogan on social media - 'don't smoke alone, quit together', and that made sense for me.
-After seeing me quit, my smoking housemates also quit - one went cold turkey last week and the other switched to eCigs.
+After seeing me quit, my smoking housemates also quit - one went cold turkey and the other switched to eCigs.
 They were surprised as I'd usually be the first one to say, ‘let's go out for a smoke’.
-It's been good to quit together - when we go back to uni we'll be a smoke-free house!
-Even though we're not living together we’ve still quit together.
+It was good to quit together.

 Taking control was massive for me.
 The week before I quit Mum asked if it would help if she took my baccy away – “yeah you can try” was my response, but then the cravings kicked in.
 It was when I got control of it for myself that I got a handle on it.
 I said to myself; I am strong enough to not smoke; I am better than nicotine.